 Technical cookies – Technical cookies are necessary for communication on the electronic network and are usually installed directly by the Controller or operator of the website.
 They are used for the proper functioning of the website or to improve the service provided to you.
 The installation of these cookies does not require your prior consent, but you must be informed of their presence.

-Profiling cookies – If applicable, profiling cookies are designed to create user profiles and are used to send advertising messages in line with the preferences expressed by you during your web browsing.
+Profiling cookies – If applicable, profiling cookies are designed to create user profiles and are used to send news or advertising messages in line with the preferences expressed by you during your web browsing.
 For profiling cookies, you must be informed of their presence and consent to their use.

 Cookies for advertising targeting – If applicable, these cookies derive from third-party services and allow us to provide advertising agencies with information about your visit to our site so you can see advertising messages based on your interests.
 These cookies also allow us to connect to social networks, which may also use information about your visit to our site to display advertising messages.